 If we use the analogy with spaceships, mankind dreams about spaceships that are easily able to travel billions of miles through our solar system.
 Unfortunately, existing spaceships weren't constructed for multiple takeovers and landings on other planets until the "SpaceX" program appeared, with an ambitious mission to land on Mars. iGTB has a similar mission in corporate banking to ensure huge, corporate, multi-account budget management with ease.
 Hence, the innovative iGTB solution was built.

-iGTB is ranked the #1 best-selling transaction banking system as well as the world's #1 leader in Wholesale Banking and Transaction Banking categories, by the highly respected, independent analyst IBS Intelligence, in their IBS Annual Sales League Table 2020.
+iGTB is ranked the #1 best-selling transaction banking system as well as the world's #1 leader in Wholesale Banking and Transaction Banking categories, by the highly respected, independent analyst IBS Intelligence.

 As one of the world's top banking vendors with 4,500+ employees, iGTB develops corporate software products for banks around the globe.
 When we started working with iGTB, we were inspired by their passion to facilitate everyday corporate user scenarios with their unique financial product.

 Behind every one of iGTB’s product decisions is a desire to ease the lives of the corporate users.
 This enables them to spend their time on the growth of their business instead of navigating their way through the tangled jungles of the finance world with their interfaces that are often not user-friendly.

 Challenge: Transforming a Huge Corporate Banking Platform Into a Revolutionary User-Centred one